santiment/academy/src/docs/labels/owner/index.md

 ## Description

-Owner is a standalone label which denotes the person or company which controls a given address.
-Note that owner label is not a nickname.
-Owner is a broader term rather than nickname which is an owner's attribute (e.g. Vitalik Buterin might have several nicknames: 'Vitaliy', 'ETH_daddy', 'Jogn Galt', etc).
+Owner is a standalone label that denotes the person or company that controls a given address.
+Note that the owner label is not a nickname.
+Owner is a broader term than nickname, which is an owner's attribute (e.g. Vitalik Buterin might have several nicknames: 'Vitaliy', 'ETH_daddy', 'John Galt', etc.).

-In most cases Owner label is connected with other labels (such as [centralized_exchange](/labels/centralized-exchange)).
+In most cases, the Owner label is connected with other labels (such as [centralized_exchange](/labels/centralized-exchange)).

 ## [Label fqn](/labels/label-fqn)